-All patrons must register to use materials showing a current picture identification card.
-Onsite patrons are also required to sign user log book with each use of Archives.
+All patrons must register to use materials and show a current picture identification card.

-For preservation purposes no food, drink or tobacco products are allowed in the research area.
+For preservation purposes no food or drinks are allowed in the research area.

 All books, bags, pocket books and satchels are prohibited and should be stored in the designated security area.
 The Archives reserves the right to inspect any bags or other containers brought into the reading room.

 To prevent damage to materials ink pens and markers are prohibited.
-Only pencils can be used for note taking.
+Pencils and electronic devices such as laptops and tablets can be used for note taking.

 Photocopying is permissible, if there are no donor or copyright restrictions.
 The Archives Staff may deny photocopying request if the item is fragile, of exceptional value, or too large.
 All photocopying is done by Archives staff.

 According to North Carolina State Statute #14-398, destruction or theft of library materials is a crime-a misdemeanor if damage is under $50.00 and a felony if above that amount.